-All cars shall be equipped with a functional AMB TranX 260 or MyLaps TR2 Car/Bike or MyLaps X2 Car/Bike transponder for timing purposes.
-The AMB X2 Pro and X2 Pro Plus are not supported at this time.
+- 30.1.1 All cars shall be equipped with a functional AMB TranX 260 or MyLaps TR2 Car/Bike or MyLaps X2 Car/Bike transponder for timing purposes.
+The AMB X2 Pro and X2 Pro Plus are not supported at this time. - 30.1.2 Cars without working transponders will not receive times.